542101079-hub/ai-study-buddy/README.md

 ## Deploy on Vercel

 Deploy this project with [Vercel](https://vercel.com/new) to take advantage of platform features such as Edge Functions and storage.

+### Profiles table rollout

+Run `npm run db:push` (or `npm run db:migrate`) to provision the `profiles` table in Supabase.
+This table mirrors the default Supabase schema expectation: every row shares its primary key with `auth.users.id` and stores a unique `username`, optional `full_name` and `avatar_url`, plus a `created_at` timestamp.
+Row Level Security is enabled and the migration creates SELECT/INSERT/UPDATE/DELETE policies so each authenticated user can only access their own profile (checks `auth.uid() = profiles.id`).

+If you need the raw SQL, see `drizzle/0000_yummy_talon.sql`.